Student Interest Groups

 Students for ICE is an inclusive organizations building various forms of art installations in order to provide the opportunity to practice the skills developed in class, while branching out and forming resources for students through the interdepartmental collaborative process.
 Meetings take place biweekly on Tuesdays from 5pm-6pm in the CSLC/Work Room on the 1st floor of the Cornish Commons.

 The United States Institute for Theatre Technology connects performance arts design and technology communities to ensure a vibrant dialogue among practitioners, educators, and students.
-Meetings take place on Sundays at 11am in MCC 406.
+Meetings take place on the first, second, and third weeks of the month our meetings are in the cafe at 9:30am.
+On the fourth week our meeting is on Tuesday at 2:30.
 Connect with the national organization online at : http://www.usitt.org/.
 Advisor: Pinky Estell.